 By Gisely Ruiz

-Gisely Ruiz is an art history major at the University of California, Riverside.
+Gisely Ruiz is a history major at the University of California, Riverside.
 UC Riverside is home to the Iota of California Chapter of Phi Beta Kappa.